OpenDataServices/os4d/docs/components/logo.md

 # Logo

-## Summary

-A logo for the standard

-## Description

-A logo helps to reinforce the brand of the standard, gives a visual cue for recognition in resources, and can be used (with permission) by adoptors to demonstrate their use of the standard
+A logo for a standard is a visual element used to represent and identify that specific standard.
+The logo serves to strengthen the standard's brand identity, providing a readily recognisable visual cue within documentation and resources.
+Furthermore, with appropriate authorisation, adopters of the standard can utilise the logo to illustrate their adherence and implementation of the standard.

 ## Prioritisation Factors